Certora/Documentation/docs/cvl/statements.md

 satisfy amount >= 0;
 ```

-Here, the `require` statement ensures that the `amount` must be greater than zero for the contract execution to proceed.
+Here, the `require` statement ensures that the `amount` must be greater than zero.
+This means there cannot be a witness of the `satisfy` command with `amount` equal to zero.

 ### 3. Revert Statement